rosiel/homosaurus_processing/README.md

 An adaptation of Terry Reese's homosaurus_xml.xsl transform that accommodates an entire vocabulary dump, rather than an individual record.
 Set up a translation in MarcEdit following the steps in [his Youtube Video](https://www.youtube.com/watch?v=FJsdQI3pZPQ) but select this transform.
 Then use your translation to transform homosaurus-processed.jsonld to MARC Authority.

+### homosaurus.mrc

+The result of running the above transform, in MARCEdit, on homosaurus-processed.jsonld.
+A set of MARC Authority records.

 ## Support

 Rosie Le Faive